Skip to content

 └── common_icpc.sty

-In this case, you can track both contest/statement/icpc.sty and problem/statement/icpc.sty (no need for the symlink: true flag), and rbx will make sure to create a symlink to common_icpc.sty automagically for you.
+In this case, you can track both contest/documents/icpc.sty and problem/documents/icpc.sty (no need for the symlink: true flag), and rbx will make sure to create a symlink to common_icpc.sty automagically for you.

 This approach is particularly useful when you want to share a common file between the contest and the problem packages.